eagle840/katacoda-labs/jenkins/step3.md

 be sure you changed the execstart on step 1

+## Add the Docker Plugin

 in jenkins, select 'Manage Jenkins' > 'Manage Plugins'

 click on the available tab and enter 'docker' in the search field and select just 'Docker'

 click 'Download now and install after reboot', check the boc 'Restart jenkins...' when shown and jenkins will restart

-katacode will prompt you to connect to the port again (9080) - click 'display port' and login with un/pw (admin/1234)
+katacode will prompt you to connect to the port again (9080) - wait 30 seconds - click 'display port' and login with un/pw (admin/1234)

+## Config Jenkins to startup Docker Agents

 goto 'manage jenkins' > 'manage nodes and clouds'